michellepace/devflow/x_docs/mine/caching-explained-2.md

 Next.js 16's new opt-in system.
 Enable it to use `'use cache'` directive and related APIs.

 **Revalidation**
 Refreshing cached content.
-Can be time-based ("every hour") or on-demand ("when this tag is invalidated").
+This can be time-based ("every hour") or on-demand ("when this tag is invalidated").

 **Cache Tag**
 A label you attach to cached data.
 Later, you can invalidate all data with that tag at once.